What are Secret or Sacred Objects

 - associated with a traditional burial

 - created for ceremonial, religious or burial purposes

 - used or seen only by certain people

-- sourced from or containing materials that are restricted to certain members of the community
+- sourced from or containing materials that only certain members of the community can use or see.

-Objects made for sale are not considered to be secret or sacred items.
+Objects that are made for sale are not secret or sacred items.